pnp/graph-connectors-samples/samples/dotnet-csharp-graphdocs-ttk/README.md

 - Navigate to [Microsoft365.com](https://www.microsoft365.com)
 - Enter `paging` into the search bar
-- Items will be shown from the data ingested by the Graph connector in the search results
+- Items will be shown from the data ingested by the Copilot connector in the search results

 ## Features